PoisotLab/ms_metaweb_transfer/README.md

 [@Rosado2013GoiBac].
 It should be noted that @Xing2021RisEco highlight phylogenetic relatedness as one of the core components of network comparison at the global scale.
-In this case study, we have embedded the original metaweb using t-SVD, because it lends itself to a RDPG reconstruction, which is known to capture the consequences of evolutionary processes [@DallaRiva2016ExpEvo]; this being said, there are others ways to embed graphs [@Arsov2019NetEmb;
+In this case study, we have embedded the original metaweb using t-SVD, because it lends itself to an RDPG reconstruction, which is known to capture the consequences of evolutionary processes [@DallaRiva2016ExpEvo];
+this being said, there are others ways to embed graphs [@Arsov2019NetEmb;
 @Cai2017ComSur; @Cao2019NetEmb], which can be used as alternatives.

 As @Herbert1965Dun rightfully pointed out, "[y]ou can't draw neat lines around